Nabiha-Nasir/stochastic-Bayesian-games/README.md

 - **G**: Payoff Matrix, Format of G in the matlab code: If the actions (a,b)=(1,1) then G{1,1}= [108.89,113.78;108.89,113.78]
 - **lm**: To create discounted game (0< lm<1)

 **Outputs:**
 **sigma**: The optimal strategy of player 1 which is a probability distribution over player 1's actions to play optimally.
-The action can be chosen by the function [choose_action]( https://github.com/Nabiha-Nasir/stochastic-Bayesian-games/blob/eea7a9e0a24a1acc7d0f17bb9aeb07595dea4ff8/action%20based%20strategy%20for%20short%20horizon%20cases/utilities/choose_action.m), [a] = choose_action(sigma,A,sigma_col_index_new(A,B,k,k_present,Ha,t,[~,n_is1]=info_I(T,A,B,k))) at stage t when its current state is k_present, the available information set is Ha (provide the orginization of Ha too), the set of total number of possible information sets of player 1 at each stage n_is1(). mod code to ensure the
+The action can be chosen by the function [choose_action]( https://github.com/Nabiha-Nasir/stochastic-Bayesian-games/blob/eea7a9e0a24a1acc7d0f17bb9aeb07595dea4ff8/action%20based%20strategy%20for%20short%20horizon%20cases/utilities/choose_action.m), [a] = choose_action(sigma,A, [[col_index_sigma] = sigma_col_index_new(A,B,k,k_present,Ha,t,T)]( https://github.com/Nabiha-Nasir/stochastic-Bayesian-games/blob/ab0538a8d4ff0bc1c9db4dbb0af1ccddbb09de19/finite%20long%20horizon/unitilities/sigma_col_index_new.m)

+sigma_col_index_new(A,B,k,k_present,Ha,t,[~,n_is1]=info_I(T,A,B,k))) at stage t when its current state is k_present, the available information set is Ha (provide the orginization of Ha too), the set of total number of possible information sets of player 1 at each stage n_is1(). mod code to ensure the
 **nu**: The initial vector payoff over player 2's state in the dual game.
 It is one of the sufficient statistics elements of player 1 in dual game.
 We will use this term in dual game LP.

 #### 3.2 The LP code of player 2 (provided in [fn_primal_game_p2](https://github.com/Nabiha-Nasir/stochastic-Bayesian-games/blob/fd1de8441f69b0b8faa7cba65ce23180b5cdabd0/action%20based%20strategy%20for%20short%20horizon%20cases/utilities/fn_primal_game_p2.m))